Sapere vs conoscere = to know?

 Let’s look at some sentences to see when it’s suitable to use the verb sapere.

-- To express knowledge about a fact or situation, or awareness about a piece of information:
+- Sapere is used to express knowledge about a fact or situation, or awareness about a piece of information:

 Sai che Luisa e Mattia sono sposati?